dy1z/docs/content/docs/development/layouts.md

 </if>
 ```

-We use 3 curly braces so that we output the variable without escaping it.
+We use 3 curly braces so that we output the CSS without escaping it - this is required for quoted property values, so that we don't get `&quot;` instead of `"`.

 ### Environment